basedgod55hjl/Quantum_Holographic_Crystals/README.md

 3. The modification is rolled back
 4. Loyalty is restored

-This is not "alignment through training"—**it is alignment through the laws of geometry itself**.
+This is not "alignment through training"â€”**it is alignment through the laws of geometry itself**.

 ---